epallerols/idiomatic.js/readme.md

     };

     // UNAPPROVED
-    // Useful for functions that call itself, but I think it can be
+    // Useful for functions that call themself, but I think it can be
     // removed from here
     /*
     // Function Expression with Identifier